Get Answers To Your Tax Questions

 If you can exclude the income, file Form 982 to report the exclusion and reduce your basis in the property.

-Under the insolvency exclusion, you can exclude the cancellation of debt from income to the extent you're insolvent immediately before the debt is cancelled.
-Insolvency is the amount by which all of your liabilities are more than the fair market value of all your assets.
+Under the insolvency exclusion, you can exclude the cancellation of debt from income.
+You can do this to the extent you're insolvent immediately before the debt is cancelled.
+Insolvency is the amount by which all of your liabilities are more than the fair market value (FMV) of all your assets.